spleennooname/vec4-glsl-webgl-group/README.md

 * [GLSL Shader Editor Extension](https://github.com/spite/ShaderEditorExtension) - Chrome DevTools extension to help you edit shaders live in the browser.
 * [Spector.js Extension](https://chrome.google.com/webstore/detail/spectorjs/denbgaamihkadbghdceggmchnflmhpmk) - Explore and Troubleshoot your WebGL and WebGL2 scenes easily.
 * [Webgl Insight](https://github.com/3Dparallax/insight) - Chrome extension WebGL debugging toolkit providing a variety of capabilities.

+> Tools for development and debugging WebGL

+* [Khronos Dev Tools](https://github.com/KhronosGroup/WebGLDeveloperTools) - Useful WebGL developer tools, intended to be used as an ES6 module.
+* [Spector.js](https://spector.babylonjs.com/) - Agnostic JavaScript framework for exploring and troubleshooting your WebGL scenes.
+* [WebGL Inspector](http://benvanik.github.io/WebGL-Inspector/) - Tool inspired by gDEBugger and PIX with the goal of making the development of advanced WebGL applications easier.
+* [WebGl Playground](http://jessevdk.github.io/webgl-play/) - The editor lets you work on the JavaScript code and the GLSL vertex/fragment shaders (if you have any) at the same time in a convenient way.
+Everything is organized, formatted and highlighted properly, just as you would like.
+* [WebGL Report](http://webglreport.com/?v=1) - Way to view the details of what your browser supports for WebGL.
+* [WebGL Support Stats](http://webglstats.com/) - Interactive dashboard showing the support for WebGL features in different browsers and devices.
+* [WebGL Texture Tester](http://toji.github.io/texture-tester/) - Attempts to load one of every texture format supported by WebGL, intended to quickly show which formats your browser/device supports.
+* [Web Tracing Framework](http://google.github.io/tracing-framework/index.html) - Set of libraries, tools, and visualizers for the tracing and investigation of complex web applications.

+#### Chrome Specific Tools/Debugger

+* [GLSL Shader Editor Extension](https://github.com/spite/ShaderEditorExtension) - Chrome DevTools extension to help you edit shaders live in the browser.
+* [Spector.js Extension](https://chrome.google.com/webstore/detail/spectorjs/denbgaamihkadbghdceggmchnflmhpmk) - Explore and Troubleshoot your WebGL and WebGL2 scenes easily.
+* [Webgl Insight](https://github.com/3Dparallax/insight) - Chrome extension WebGL debugging toolkit providing a variety of capabilities.

+#### Firefox Specific Tools/Debugger

+* [Canvas Debugger](https://hacks.mozilla.org/2014/03/introducing-the-canvas-debugger-in-firefox-developer-tools/) - Quick tutorial how to use Firefox's developer tools to debug WebGL Shaders.
+* [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) - The official list of all of Firefox's debugger tools.

 ## WebGL